shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 #### Contact
 For more information or assistance, you can reach me on [LinkedIn](https://www.linkedin.com/in/wenhangoh/).

-#### Declaration
+### Disclaimer
-This project is a Final Year Project in University of Wollongong.
+This is a Final Year Project in University of Wollongong.
 Duration: 09/21 - 03/22.